jonallured/jonallured.com/source/_posts/2012-02-13-johnson-on-before-and-after-in-css-clayton-on-rails-config.md

 ---
 favorite: false
 number: 31
-title: Johnson on :before and :after in CSS; Clayton on Rails Config
+title: "Johnson on :before and :after in CSS; Clayton on Rails Config"
 ---

 Joshua Johnson writing for Design Shack [explains][before_after] how the